Robust Convex Model Predictive Control with collision avoidance guarantees for robot manipulators: Real-time MPC with convex obstacle avoidance constraints

 where the last ball is tightened with the steady state tube size in order to be compliant with the convergence properties of Theorem \ref{thm:robust_MPC}.
 Having computed a virtual goal configuration, we define the resulting state as $\xGoalVirtual= (\qGoalVirtual, \textbf{0}_{\DimConf})$.
-We illustrate this process in the right part of Figure~\ref{fig:corr}.
-We continue with solving our adapted MPC problem, line \ref{alg:rbmp:mpc}, where we solve the MPC problem in \eqref{eq:mpc} using the additional collision avoidance constraints~\eqref{eq:ball_constraint} with balls $\tupleBalls$ and the virtual goal $\xGoalVirtual$ as inputs.
-Solving the problem results in an optimized nominal trajectory and control inputs.
-We then enter an inner loop, where we run our auxiliary controller for $\NrAuxSteps \in \setN_{1:\NrHorizon}$ steps, line \ref{alg:rbmp:aux_start} to \ref{alg:rbmp:aux_end}.
-The number of auxiliary steps is defined by the user, which can help meet the real-time criteria in case solving the MPC takes too long time.
-Finally, we shift our nominal trajectory $\NrAuxSteps$ times and append the last state $\NrAuxSteps$ times.
-This is done in order to have a feasible trajectory for the next iteration.
-The process is repeated until we enter an $\varepsilon$-ball around the global goal state, line \ref{alg:rbmp:stop_cond}. \\\\ \textit{Convergence analysis: } The intermediate goal $\qGoalVirtual$ can only progress up to $M$ times, given the $M$ discretization points.
-For a constant intermediate goal $\qGoalVirtual$, Theorem~\ref{thm:robust_MPC} ensures a decrease of the optimal cost and convergence to the goal $\qGoalVirtual$.
-If we are close to an intermediate goal $\qGoalVirtual$, $\setB_{\NrHorizon}$ is centered around it and thus $\qGoalVirtual$ can advance if the distance to obstacles (modulo the tightening) is larger than the distance to the next intermediate goal.
-This is ensured through a fine enough discretization.
-Overall, by adding the ball constraints~\eqref{eq:ball_constraint} and an intermediate goal $\qGoalVirtual$, both computed with the corridor planner, to the MPC~\eqref{eq:mpc}, the proposed approach successfully navigates non-convex obstacles and reaches the goal.
+We illustrate this process in the right part of Figure~\ref{fig:corr}. \BW{We continue with solving the MPC problem in parallel, line \ref{alg:rbmp:mpc}, where we solve Problem~\eqref{eq:mpc} with the collision-avoidance constraints~\eqref{eq:ball_constraint} and initial tube constraint~\eqref{eq:real_time_initial_tube}.
+The inputs are the predicted tube, $\xNomPred$ and $\tubeSizePred$, balls $\tupleBalls$ and the virtual goal $\xGoalVirtual$}.
+Solving the problem results in an optimized nominal trajectory and control inputs. \BW{While the MPC solver is running, we continue by predicting our future tube, line \ref{alg:rbmp:predict_tube}, and run our auxiliary controller, line \ref{alg:rbmp:aux_start}-\ref{alg:rbmp:aux_end}.
+Next, we shift our nominal trajectory $\NrAuxSteps$ times and append the last state $\NrAuxSteps$ times, line \ref{alg:rbmp:shift_repeat}, serving as a feasible trajectory for the next iteration, line \ref{alg:rbmp:end}.
+The number of auxiliary steps defines a tunable time slot, $\NrAuxSteps \timeStep$, which enables parallel execution of the auxiliary controller and the MPC solver.
+It is defined by the user and helps to meet any real-time requirements. \\ The following theorem shows that running our proposed algorithm guarantees feasibility and convergence to the goal state.} \BW{\begin{theorem} Consider the nonlinear system~\eqref{eq:dynamics_discretized} with $\paramME\in\Theta$ and Algorithm~\ref{alg:rbmp}.
+Suppose further that the corridor reaches from $\qStart$ to the target $\qGoal$.
+Then, \begin{itemize} \item Feasibility: All the optimization problems in Algorithm~\ref{alg:rbmp} are feasible for all $k\in\mathbb{N}$; \item Constraint satisfaction: $\q(k) \in \setCf$, $\qdot(k) \in \setCdot$, $\u(k) \in \setU$, $\forall k \in\mathbb{N}$; \item Convergence: $\underset{k\rightarrow\infty}{\lim\sup} ~\{\x(k)-\xGoal\}\subseteq\setE(\tubeSize_f)$. \end{itemize} \end{theorem} \begin{proof} The proof is analogous to Theorem~\ref{thm:robust_MPC}.
+The main change is ensuring that the allocated ball constraints~\eqref{eq:ball_constraint} do not adversely impact convergence and feasibility and that the virtual goal $\xGoalVirtual$ converges to the global goal $\xGoal$ in finite time.
+The detailed proof can be found in \ifbool{arxiv}{Appendix~\ref{app:proof_mpc_complete}.}{~\cite[App.~E]{arxiv_version_of_paper}.} \end{proof} }